MUYANGGUO/web/_posts/2020-02-05-Poisson-Distribution.md

 	<a href="https://raw.githubusercontent.com/MUYANGGUO/Simulation-DES/master/README_FILES/5000000_plot.png"><img src="https://raw.githubusercontent.com/MUYANGGUO/Simulation-DES/master/README_FILES/5000000_plot.png"></a>
 </figure>

-As can be seen from these histograms, as N increases, t stays the same, thus $$\lambda$$ is increasing, the distribution is more close to normal, but probability of K is actually lower (compare the count over the N).
+As can be seen from these histograms, as N increases,while t stays the same, thus $$\lambda$$ is increasing, the distribution is more close to normal, but probability of K is actually lower (compare the count over the N).
 Just like the probabilily distribution cited from the wikipedia page here:
 <figure>
 	<a href="https://upload.wikimedia.org/wikipedia/commons/1/16/Poisson_pmf.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/1/16/Poisson_pmf.svg"></a>
 </figure>